 Sample some delicious treats during the tour and purchase some chocolates to take home.

 Travel back in time and salute the soldiers at this Revolutionary War-era re-enactment in Concord.

 See Boston's most iconic landmarks recreated with more than 1.5 million Lego bricks, go on rides, and of course—build with Legos!

 79. Get in the spirit at the annual Holiday Pops family concert.

 At this family edition of the Pop's holiday concerts, kids can sing and dance along to holiday classics.
 Be on the lookout for Santa who always makes an appearance towards the end.

 80. Visit Revere Beach for the annual Sand Sculpting Competition.

 This is the largest sand sculpting competition on the East Coast and will not disappoint.

-81. Roam the grounds of the deCordova Sculpture Park and Museum.
+Families will love the deCordova's sculptures.
+Photo courtesy of the deCordova Sculpture Park and Museum

 Explore and find your favorite sculptures at this outdoor garden in Lincoln.
 Check their events calendar for special kid-friendly activities and crafts, family picnics, and more.